MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 - [Conditional Access policies gate access and provide remediation activities](#ii-conditional-access-policies-gate-access-and-provide-remediation-activities).
 - [Analytics improve visibility](#iii-analytics-improve-visibility).

-After the previous steps are completed, focus on these other deployment objectives
+After the previous areas are addressed, focus on these deployment objectives:

 - [Identities and access privileges are managed with identity governance](#iv-identities-and-access-privileges-are-managed-with-identity-governance).
 - [User, device, location, and behavior is analyzed in real time to determine risk and deliver ongoing protection](#v-user-device-location-and-behavior-is-analyzed-in-real-time-to-determine-risk-and-deliver-ongoing-protection).
 - [Integrate threat signals from other security solutions to improve detection, protection, and response](#vi-integrate-threat-signals-from-other-security-solutions-to-improve-detection-protection-and-response).

-## Identity Zero Trust deployment guide

-This guide walks you through the basic steps required to manage identities following the principles of a Zero Trust security framework.

 ### I. Cloud identity federates with on-premises identity systems

 Microsoft Entra ID enables strong authentication, a point of integration for endpoint security, and the core of your user-centric policies to guarantee least-privileged access.
-Microsoft Entra Conditional Access capabilities are the policy decision point for access to resources based on user identity, environment, device health, and risk—verified explicitly at the point of access.
+Microsoft Entra Conditional Access is the policy engine used to make decisions for access to resources based on user identity, environment, device health, and risk verified explicitly at the time of access.
 We'll show how you can implement a Zero Trust identity strategy with Microsoft Entra ID.

 :::image type="content" source="../media/diagram-steps-box-identity-1.png" alt-text="Diagram of the steps within phase 1 of the initial deployment objectives." border="true":::

 #### Connect all of your users to Microsoft Entra ID and federate with on-premises identity systems

-Maintaining a healthy pipeline of your employees' identities and the necessary security artifacts (groups for authorization and endpoints for extra access policy controls) puts you in the best place to use consistent identities and controls in the cloud.
+Maintaining a healthy pipeline of your employees' identities and the necessary security artifacts including groups for authorization and endpoints for access policy controls puts you in the best place to use consistent identities and controls in the cloud.

 Follow these steps: